International Trade – Online Short Course

 Price and Duration

-The price of this course is R5,900 Incl.
-VAT and you may begin at anytime and should take approximately 10 weeks to complete on a part time basis.
+You may begin at anytime and should take approximately 10 weeks to complete on a part time basis.

 This course forms part of the National Certificate: Freight Forwarding and Customs Compliance, Unit Standard ID 59365 as a Core component and contributes a total of 27 credits.
 TETA accredited and registered with SAQA.